jishanpathan7/jishanpathan7/README.md

 - I'm into web design
 - I love to cook (and eat)
 - I want to live on Pandora
-- I'm slightly addicted to Linkedin but no post in a long time 😬
+- I'm slightly addicted to LinkedIn😬
 - Yoda is my mentor

 <h3 align="left">Connect with me:</h3>